Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S6: Main GLM Results and Contrasts (Figure 2)

 \subsection{S6.1: Model Coefficients}

 Table \ref{tab:s6.1} reports the full coefficient tables for all four primary models.
 The dramatic sign reversal between in-context prompting and fine-tuned settings is immediately apparent: negative coefficients for AI writers in in-context prompting (indicating human preference) become positive in fine-tuning (indicating AI preference).

-The writer type $\times$ reader type interactions in the in-context prompting models reveal that lay readers are substantially more favorable to AI-generated text than experts, a difference that disappears after fine-tuning.
+The writer type $\times$ reader type interactions in the in-context prompting models reveal that college-educated general readers are substantially more favorable to AI-generated text than MFA-trained readers, and the updated fine-tuned models show that this difference persists after fine-tuning rather than disappearing (style p=$0.021$; quality p=$6.41 \times 10^-{5}$).